zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-12-02-Barott-and-Brown-Pdam-RNA-Plate-Prep-2022-12-02.md

 5) Seal plate with aluminum foil tape and seal each well.
 Write on the label and the side of the plate with the following information:

-    - Date
+    - Date: 12/6/22
-    - Name
+    - Name: Kristen Brown
-    - Project
+    - Project: Heron Island Pdam
-    - Job Number
+    - Job Number: JA22512

 6) Place remaining samples and plate back into the -80 ºC freezer.